 Steadyhand has advised counsel that, as of the date hereof, each of the funds qualifies as a mutual fund trust under the Tax Act.
 It is Steadyhand's intention that the conditions prescribed in the Tax Act for qualification as a mutual fund trust will be satisfied on a continuing basis.
 If a fund ceases to qualify as a mutual fund trust under the Tax Act, the income tax considerations described under the heading Income Tax Considerations could be materially and adversely different in some respects.
-For example, if a fund does not qualify as a mutual fund trust for the purposes of the Tax Act throughout a taxation year, the fund may be liable to pay alternative minimum tax and for tax under Part XII.2 of the Tax Act, and would not be entitled to the capital gains refund.
+For example, if a fund does not qualify as a mutual fund trust for the purposes of the Tax Act throughout a taxation year, the fund (i) would not be eligible for the capital gains refund under the Tax Act, (ii) may become liable for alternative minimum tax under the Tax Act in such year, (iii) may be subject to a special tax under Part XII.2 of the Tax Act in such year and (iv) may be subject to the mark-to-market rules applicable to financial institutions under the Tax Act.
 In addition, if a fund ceases to qualify as a mutual fund trust, units of the fund may not be qualified investments for registered plans under the Tax Act.
 The Tax Act imposes penalties on the annuitant of an RRSP or RRIF, the holder of a TFSA, RDSP or FHSA, or the subscriber of an RESP for the acquisition or holding of non-qualified investments.